Adding custom fonts on Squarespace

 Step 4

-With your font ready, can now assign it to specific text classes to be able to view them on your website.
+With your font ready, you can now assign it to specific text classes to be able to view them on your website.

 In this example, you will replace ‘FONT-NAME’ with ‘AGRANDIR‘.